God is an Ecosystem

 Nature shows me how to be patient.
 Nature shows me how to shed my skin and renew myself.
 Nature teaches me how to nurture and tend.
 Nature teaches me how to love.
 Nature is God.

-I told to this to the friendly visitors at my door, in so many words, that I respect their right to believe how they want, and sent them on their way.
+I told all this to the visitors at my door, in so many words, that I respect their right to believe how they want, and sent them on their way.